gmcheems/gmcheems/README.md

 ## Install

-Only Chromium-based browsers such as Chrome or Brave are supported.
+Chromium-based browsers such as Chrome or Brave are supported and Firefox are supported.

 Install [Tampermonkey](https://tampermonkey.net/) then [click here to install GM Cheems](https://github.com/gmcheems/gmcheems/releases/latest/download/gm-cheems.user.js)